 Unfortunately, the United Kingdom's TLD authority, Nominet, does not display your contact email address in Whois listings at all.

-Instead, an alternative method that we have used with other Flippa users for .co.uk or .uk domains is we will accept a scanned copy of your driving license, passport, or other government-issued photo ID at [email protected] to be used for verification purposes only.
+Instead, an alternative method that we have used with other Flippa users for .co.uk or .uk domains is we will accept a scanned copy of your driving license, passport, or other government-issued photo ID> Please contact firstname.lastname@example.org in this situation.
 You can also use the automated DNS TXT method.

 Canada - .ca